danielyxie/bitburner/doc/source/netscript/netscriptformulasapi.rst

 -----------------------

 These functions are under the ``formulas.hacknetServers.`` namespace.
-These functions require Source-File 5-1 and Source-File 9-1 to be invoked.
+These functions require either being in BitNode-5 or having Source-File 5-1, and also require either being in BitNode-9 or having Source-File 9-1 to be invoked.

 .. toctree::
     hacknetServerCost() <formulasapi/hacknetServers/hacknetServerCost>